Lynch School of Education and Human Development

 - A second major or interdisciplinary major in the Lynch School.

 The minimum number of credits acceptable for most minors is 18, which may include applicable Core courses.
 The concentration in Special Education (which does not satisfy the required minor for students in Applied Psychology and Human Development), however, requires only 12 credits.
 This is an excellent option as a second area of concentration for Applied Psychology and Human Development majors interested in special needs settings.
 The minor in Management and Leadership, offered in collaboration with the Carroll School of Management, is another excellent option for students planning to work in business or industry.
-The Lynch School also offers an interdisciplinary minor in Leadership in Higher Education and Community Settings.
+The Lynch School also offers a number of interdisciplinary minors as mentioned above: Communication; Cyberstrategy and Design; Design-Thinking; Education Theatre; Korean Studies; Leadership in Higher Education and Community Settings; Research, Evaluation and Measurement; Restorative and Transformational Justice Minor.
 Students who have a second major automatically fulfill the minor requirement.
 Approved areas of study for both majors and minors are listed under the Morrissey College of Arts and Sciences, with acceptable interdisciplinary majors listed above.

 Additional detailed information for Applied Psychology and Human Development majors is available on Applied Psychology and Human Development page.
 There is a link at the bottom of this page for details about course requirements.
 There are also links from this page to a list of faculty who teach in the program, field practicum courses, supporting fields of study, and study abroad opportunities, as well as information about future career choices.
-It is strongly recommended that all students pursue a field practicum course which includes ten hours a week of volunteer work in community, business, or human service agencies or programs, and a weekly seminar.
-Links to existing sites are available on the web and can be discussed with the Coordinator of the Applied Psychology and Human Development Program or the Associate Dean for Undergraduate Students.
+For those students in the Classes 2021 and 2022, it is strongly recommended that all students pursue a field practicum course which includes ten hours a week of volunteer work in community, business, or human service agencies or programs, and a weekly seminar.
+Students who are interested in pursuing an Applied Psychology and Human Development Practicum should seek information in Campion Hall 102.
+Students in the Class of 2023 and beyond may enroll in a 3-credit practicum, beginning in the sophomore spring semester, or after completing 12 credits in the Applied Psychology and Human Development major.

 Second Majors and Interdisciplinary Majors for Lynch School Students

 All students in the Lynch School pursuing an Education major leading to licensure are required to complete a second major in the Morrissey College of Arts and Sciences or an interdisciplinary major as outlined below.
-Applied Psychology and Human Development majors are also required to carry a minor of 18 credits in a single subject discipline in the Morrissey College of Arts and Sciences, a major or an interdisciplinary minor in the Morrissey College of Arts and Sciences, or a second major or interdisciplinary major in the Lynch School.
+Applied Psychology and Human Development majors, Classes 2021 and 2022, are also required to carry a minor of 18 credits in a single subject discipline in the Morrissey College of Arts and Sciences, a major or an interdisciplinary minor in the Morrissey College of Arts and Sciences, or a second major or interdisciplinary major in the Lynch School.
 Acceptable interdisciplinary majors are listed below.
+Students in the Class of 2023 and beyond are not required to declare a minor, but are encouraged to do so.

 Lynch School Majors